filippovarini/sharktrack/sharktrack-user-guide.md

 python app.py --input <path_to_video_folder>
 ```

+> After the model finishes running, it will show how many tracks it found!
+You can now check the results in the output folder.
+Now it is time to **Clean the Annotations**.
+Move to the [next page for instructions](./annotation-pipelines.md).

+#### Additional Arguments
 The additional input arguments below provide additional functionality
 - `--input` Path to the video folder.
 SharkTrack takes a folder of arbitrary depth as input and processes all .mp4 videos in it.
 - `--stereo_prefix` If your folder contains Stereo-BRUVS, you can tell SharkTrack to only process the left or right video by passing the prefix of the videos you want to process (i.e. `LGX`)